Once Upon a Time in the Middle of the Sea,

 But after a months to simmer and stew, and with the overwhelming urging of so many of the folks who came to Camp 2011, who promised to help, and by incorporating their ideas, wwwweeeellllll…. we tried it again in 2012.
 Less workshops, more down time, less ‘mainland’ pitching.
 ‘If folks come, they’ll be really really glad.’
 About double the amount did come (more kids!)

-Lyn Ford, Gene Tagaban, and Linda Yemoto all returned again.
+Lyn Ford, Gene Tagaban, and Linda Yemoto returned again.
 WOW!
 My wife Dominique had a better time.
 We did less work.

-And so we are trying it again in 2013.
+And so we decided to try it again in 2013.
 Come or be sorry!
 Caroline Bond Davis, our kitchen Queen, and President of ACA, has agreed to ‘do kitchen’ again.
 ALRIGHT!
 I sent out a note and the amazing artists you find listed on the title page of this website all volunteered to come!
 There is no way I can pay or repay them for their talents and spirit of giving to this event.
 I am so humbled and grateful to them, and am working hard to gather a crowd who truly wants to come and to make sure all the details are in place for a wonderful experience.

-I invite you.
-Join this Story Circle.
+I invite you to join this Story Circle.
+Come to a Show.

 You’ll be very glad you did.

-JEFF LINKS: (Art of Storytelling Show Interview) (Aiea Heiau Video) (Arabian Nights video) (Afono) (Halloween News Interview)(Stories on storytelling)
+JEFF GERE LINKS: (Art of Storytelling Show Interview) (Aiea Heiau Video) (Arabian Nights video) (Afono) (Halloween News Interview)(Stories on storytelling)

 REGISTER NOW FOR TALK STORY CAMP!